bitwiseworks/uni.pdr/src/de/readme.txt

    - parameters are split into separate parameters internally (as required by smbspool.exe and most likely other programs, too)
    - fixed token replacement logic (diver)

+ v1.0 alpha4:
+   - rebuild with LIBC066.DLL
+   - enable usage of high memory
+     (fixes crash with VIRTUALADDRESSLIMIT > 2048)